pupil-labs/hmd-eyes/unity_pupil_plugin_vr/README.md

 * This includes starting/stoping the plugin, un-/subscribing to "blinks" and receiving the dictionary packages from Pupil

 ## Spherical Video demo
-As many users asked for this feature, we now include a demo that can load a 360 degree video.
-Combined with Pupil, this allows to observe what the user is looking at.
+As many users asked for this feature, we now include a demo that can load and display a 360 degree video.
+Combined with Pupil, this allows to visualize what the user is looking at.
+* There are two ways to load a spherical video
+	1. Using Unity's internal player, for which the video has to be part of the project files.
+The included example is based on the Market Demo scene
-* Uses ffmpeg to access videoframes at runtime.
+	2. Using ffmpeg to load external videos and access videoframes at runtime.
 Depending on the machine it is running on and if it is running in Unity Editor or standalone, this can be slow
-* Select the `VideoSphere` gameobject and click the `Select new video..` button to set the `File Path` variable of the FFmpegPlayer script component
+* Select the `VideoSphere` gameobject to toggle between the two video modes.
 * The video will start after the obligatory calibration has succeeded
-* Gaze visualization will also start at this time (triggered by the CalibrationDemo script component also attached to `VideoSphere`)
+* Gaze visualization will also start at this time (triggered by the CalibrationDemo script component also attached to the main camera)

+## Heatmap demo
+The heatmap demo allows to export gaze visualization to a spherical video.
+Eye tracking positions are translated to coordinates on a spherical texture, which is overlayed on the 3d scene.
+The heatmap is available as Prefab, as well, and can be added to existing scenes by draging it onto the main camera of that scene.
+* A few variables can change how the heatmap behaves.
+To change them select the Heatmap gameobject
+* "Highlight Color": Depending on your scene, a fitting highlight color can be set
+* "Display on Headset": This option makes sense for debugging, but when in actual use, the heatmap should not distract the users be only visible in the resulting video
+* "Remove Highlight Pixels After Time": Set after how many seconds an old tracking position should no longer be visualized
+* "Highlight Size": The size of pixels on the heatmap

 ## Connect

 Chat with the hmd-eyes community on [Discord](https://discord.gg/PahDtSH).